anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/12-creating_files_and_directories.md

 ---

 ### 4. **Creating Multiple Files with a Single Command**
-You can create multiple files in one go using `touch`.
+You can create multiple files in one go using the `touch` command.

 **Example**:
 ```bash